-The Plumstead Make Merry is run by a team of big hearted volunteers who are passionate about the area and its local community.
-Forming the Plumstead Make Merry Committee, they work hard to ensure the festival takes place every year, meeting regularly in the run up to the next event.
+The Plumstead Make Merry is run by a team of big-hearted volunteers who are passionate about the area and its local community.
+Forming the Plumstead Make Merry Team, they work hard to ensure the festival takes place every year, meeting regularly in the run up to the next event.

-To contact any member of the Committee or to find out how you can join, please email email@example.com
+To contact any member of the Team or to find out how you can join, please email email@example.com

 Sarah Harper (Chair)

-Sarah is a mum of one, and a mosaic artist, formerly working as a successful Event Manager organising large-scale conferences, exhibitions and music events.
+Sarah is a mum of one, and a mixed media artist, formerly working as a successful Event Manager organising large-scale conferences, exhibitions and music events.

 Deborah O’Boyle (Secretary)

 Deborah was born in Plumstead in 1961 and was educated at Timbercroft, Plumstead Manor and Avery Hill College (now part of the University of Greenwich).
 Deborah has been a manager in a Japanese international bank, engaged in a variety of local voluntary activities and is still raising a family.
 She spends most her time these days cramming mathematics into young brains, fundraising and coordinating gardening at a local primary school, researching local history and grumbling.

 Having attended the Make Merry festivals since 1975, Deborah eventually answered a plea for committee members in 2013.
 From 2016 Deborah has held the post of Secretary and has led on fundraising, spending much of her time in the run-up to the festival bidding for grants and shamelessly begging for money, this will continue for the next event

 Sally started attending the Make Merry festival when she moved the Plumstead area several years ago.
 In 2017, she ran a face painting stall and thoroughly enjoyed the atmosphere.
 Her children love attending the festival each year and love the family atmosphere.
 Sally volunteered as a steward in 2019 and immediately joined the Committee as the whole experience was so enjoyable.
 She is in charge of recruiting volunteers. /p>